-Price: Buyer agrees to purchase the Land described above, paying a total purchase price of (amount in dollars).
-Buyer will pay (amount in dollars) for a down payment, and thereafter payments will be made monthly.
-Monthly installments will be in the amount of (amount in dollars), including a (number) % interest rate, to be determined by (description of how interest rate will be computed).
-Said payments will start on the (date) of (month), (year), and be due on the (date) of every month until such time as the entire payment amount has been satisfied.
+Price: Buyer agrees to purchase the Land described above, paying a total purchase price of {amount in dollars}.
+Buyer will pay {amount in dollars} for a down payment, and thereafter payments will be made monthly.
+Monthly installments will be in the amount of {amount in dollars}, including a {number}% interest rate, to be determined by {description of how interest rate will be computed}.
+Said payments will start on the {date} of {month}, {year}, and be due on the {date} of every month until such time as the entire payment amount has been satisfied.

-Late fees: Buyer agrees to pay the monthly installment on the due date, with the understanding that a (amount in dollars) late fee will be added to the monthly payment if said payment is more than (number) days late.
+Late fees: Buyer agrees to pay the monthly installment on the due date, with the understanding that a {amount in dollars} late fee will be added to the monthly payment if said payment is more than {number} days late.

-End of contract: The entire balance must be paid by the (date) of (month), (year).
-If there is a remaining balance on this date, the interest on said balance shall be (number) %, with a (amount in dollars) late fee applied every day month until the balance is paid in full.
+End of contract: The entire balance must be paid by the {date} of {month}, {year}.
+If there is a remaining balance on this date, the interest on said balance shall be {number}%, with a {amount in dollars} late fee applied every day month until the balance is paid in full.

-Default: If Buyer does not pay (number) payments on time, Seller has the right to declare Buyer in default of this Contract.
+Default: If Buyer does not pay {number} payments on time, Seller has the right to declare Buyer in default of this Contract.

-Title: Upon final payment, when entire purchase price has been paid in full, Buyer agrees to provide Seller with the title.
+Title: Upon final payment, when entire purchase price has been paid in full, Buyer agrees to provide Seller with the title(s) and/or deed(s) to the Land.
 Seller further agrees to relinquish any and all claims to the Land.
-Buyer agrees to remove Seller from any liability with regard to issues that arise after_the date of the title transfer.
+Buyer agrees to remove Seller from any liability with regard to issues that ariseafter the date of the title transfer.
 Buyer agrees to take complete responsibility, financial and otherwise, for the Land upon title transfer.

-Insurance: Seller agrees to maintain a hazard insurance policy on the Land of no less than (amount in dollars] until the completion of the payment plan, at which point any insurance becomes the responsibility of Buyer.
+Insurance: Seller agrees to maintain a hazard insurance policy on the Land of no less than {amount in dollars] until the completion of the payment plan, at which point any insurance becomes the responsibility of Buyer.